Common Causes of Employee Disengagement in the Workplace

 Employee disengagement is a common problem in the modern workplace.
 According to a Gallup survey, only about one in three U.S. employees are actively engaged.
 Unfortunately, this means up to two-thirds of all employees are disengaged.

 Disengagement is characterized by a negative mindset in which an employee is no longer motivated to work at his or her fullest potential.
 While disengagement levels can vary, disengaged employees typically don’t care about their company’s success.
 Some of them, in fact, may go out of their way to cause hardship for their company.
-By digging into what, exactly, causes employee disengagement in the workplace, you can take precautions to prevent it from harming your company’s success.
+By digging into the causes of employee disengagement, you can take precautions to prevent it from harming your company’s success.

 Lack of Onboarding